-So the PE ratio tells you how many years it will take to get your money back, and assuming the same level of profits indefinitely, 1 / PE multiple tells you the annual rate of return on your investment in the business.
+So the PE ratio tells you how many years it will take to get your money back.
+Assuming the same level of profits indefinitely, 1 / PE multiple tells you the annual rate of return on your investment in the business.

-It should be noted that the PE multiple valuation can only be used as a rough guide to the value of a business, the actual valuation will depend on numerous factors, and ultimately the business is worth what someone is prepared to pay for it.
+It should be noted that the PE multiple valuation can only be used as a rough guide to the value of a business.
+The actual valuation depends on numerous factors, and ultimately the business is worth what someone is prepared to pay for it.